rafrito/provi-challenge-node/README.md

 ## Get started

 Create an empty Postgresql database and write the connection credentials to the file **.env**.
+I also use a mail service for email validation, if I gave you the credentials, add them to the **.env** file.
+The service won't work properly if you dont have the mail api credentials.

 After that you should run `npm install` to install dependencies, then `npm run initDB` to create the underline database structure.

 The database has two tables: **users** - which persists user information - and **loan_request_flux** - that has sequence of endpoints that the user should access in order.
 When you `run initDB`, a default flux is created.
 You can also write a new **flux** column.
 The last such column will serve as a default flux for new users.